aka-kaz/kbblog/content/authors/admin/_index.md

   - course: MS in Data Analytics and Computational Social Science
     institution: University of Massachusetts Amherst
     year: 2021
-  - course: BA in Economics with a minor in Statistics
+  - course: BA in Economics, minor in Statistics
     institution: University of Massachusetts Amherst
     year: 2020